A GOOD BOOK (Sunday Morning 3) by Jewel E Ann-review tour

 The relationship between Isaac and Sarah is one of immediate attraction.
 Sarah is in a relationship with Isaac’s younger brother Matt but a relationship that is awkward, innocent, expected and forced by both families.
 Isaac is the local bad boy whose reputation was destroyed and perpetuated by secrets and lies; Sarah sees something in Isaac including a way to break free from the stifling world in which she grew, a man whose own heart begins to beat from the love of our story line heroine.
 The $ex scenes are intimate and passionate without the use of over the top, sexually graphic language and text.

-We are introduced to Sarah’s sisters Eve and Gabby whose own secret rebellion is just starting to grow; their parents Pastor Peter and Janet Jacobsen; Sarah’s best friend Heather, and Joanna; Matt and Isaac’s parents Wesley and Violet Cory.
+We are introduced to Sarah’s sisters Eve and Gabby whose own secret rebellion is just starting to grow; their parents Pastor Peter and Janet Jacobson; Sarah’s best friend Heather, and Joanna; Matt and Isaac’s parents Wesley and Violet Cory.

 SUNDAY MORNING is as story of secrets and lies, betrayal and infidelity, family and friendships, acceptance and love.
 The premise is emotional and heart breaking; the romance is impassioned; the characters are determined and charismatic.